Policy Brief

 The Climate Emergency Fund is the mechanism for funding the various Carbon Neutral Roadmap initiatives.
 However, how the fund operates is not clear.
 The Roadmap has a section headed “Financing Strategy – Carbon Neutral Roadmap – strategic policy 3”.
 This states that the Fund “will maintain a hypothecated revenue stream to fund Jersey’s decarbonisation”.
 Three stages were proposed to identify the funding –

-Short-term, using resources already in the fund to support policies in the first stage (2022-2026).
+Short-term: using resources already in the fund to support policies in the first stage (2022-2026).

 Medium-term: government will bring forward in 2022, in time for potential inclusion in the Government Plan 2023, proposals for new economic instruments that generate income ring-fenced to the Climate Emergency Fund (in whole or in part) in the following areas: